 Another fantastic way to save on West End theatre is to enter a ticket lottery.
 Many of the top shows offer these where you can enter in to win some of the best seats in the house for around £20.
 How shows run lotteries differ, however, it can be worth doing a quick Google search of “west end show” + “lottery” to find out the process for whatever you might want to see.

 Another great way to save on theatre is to look away from the West End.
 There are fantastic productions all throughout London and it can be a lot cheaper than staying in the main theatre district.
-Some theatres, such as the Hampstead Theatre in North London, offer £10 tickets to those under 30 and they have an incredible production quality and some big-name actors as well.
+Some theatres, such as the Hampstead Theatre in North London, offer £10 tickets to those under 30 and they have incredible production quality and some big-name actors as well.

 All in all, though, if you’re planning on keeping your average London trip cost low, you don’t really need to budget more than £10-15 per day on activities.

 Well, unfortunately for budget travellers, booze prices in London can be exceptionally high.
-While that should stop you from heading to a cosy pub and grabbing a beer, it is worth knowing that a pint will set you back around £5 in Central London, often more depending on what kind of beer it is.
+While that should stop you from heading to a cosy pub and grabbing a beer, it is worth knowing that a pint will set you back around £5-6 in Central London, often more depending on what kind of beer it is.

-If you head to one of the hip, subterranean, speakeasy-style cocktail bars that have become so popular in London over the past few years, expect to pay around £10 per drink.
-Often times, it is more depending on the esteem of the bar and where it is located.
+If you head to one of the hip, subterranean, speakeasy-style cocktail bars that have become so popular in London over the past few years, expect to pay around £12-15 per drink.
+Oftentimes, it is more depending on the esteem of the bar and where it is located.

 If you want to have a great London drinking experience without breaking the bank, consider purchasing your booze from the supermarket or liquor store.
 A bottle of beer will cost around £1.50-2 and a decent bottle of wine will cost around £10-15.

 Not only do locals do this kind of thing frequently, but your bank balance will also surely thank you as well.
-One of the best ways to cut down on your overall trip to London cost is to limit how much and where you drink alcohol.
+One of the best ways to cut down on your overall trip cost is to limit how much and where you drink alcohol.

-Average London Trip Cost
+Average London Travel Cost